DevCTx/Model_View_Architectures/2_Model/Model.md

 Then they also call the ***refresh*** method but this time directly because it is done from the main thread.

 ---

+Now we have a model, let's see how to incorporate a [View](../3_Model_View/Model_View.md) mechanism to our programs.

+---
 [Model-View Architectures](../README.md) > [2_Model](../2_Model/Model.md)